allanhoumark/weatherwidget/README.md

 - Some parts of the Weatherwidget component could/should be broken down into smaller components, like buttons etc.
 - Not all winddirection are translated to danish
 - index.js composition is done fast and not for a larger site ("hardcoded" the external css link)
-- cleanup un-used configuration in setup/config files, package.json, jest.config.js etc.
+- cleanup unused configuration in setup/config files, package.json, jest.config.js etc.